Tag Archives: grateful

 Counting my Blessings

 Just two years ago today, I received a phone call from my daughter that made my heart drop.
 She said “Pops” had fallen off a 20′ ladder that left him with 13 busted ribs, 4 cracked vertebrae, and both lungs partially collapsed.
 I sped to the job site just as the ambulance arrived to rush him to the hospital.
 Once there, they immediately inserted a tube in his lungs to inflate them so he could breathe.
-He remained several days in ICU, battling for his life after getting an infection, along with a bout of pneumonia.
+He remained for several days in ICU, battling for his life after getting an infection, along with a bout of pneumonia.
 But God!
 After a couple of weeks (that felt like the longest two weeks ever) he came home to finish mending!

 If you have a moment, you can read about this story here